billster45/tidycorels/README.md

 [alluvial](https://github.com/erblast/easyalluvial/blob/master/README.md)
 plot.
 It can reveal intuitively both how the Corels rules are applied to your dataframe, and where the classification is correct or incorrect.
-This reduced dataframe includes: the true label, the columns used in the Corels rules in rule order, then the label column the rules create.

 ## Installation